atsaloli/cicd/01_20-installing-gitlab-ci.md

 Edit `/etc/gitlab-runner/config.toml` to increase concurrency to 3.

-Runner Server will pick up the changes automatically.

-This will allow us to run jobs in parallel (provided there are no dependencies).

 ```console
 sudo vim /etc/gitlab-runner/config.toml
 ```
+Runner Server will pick up the change automatically.

+Now we can run jobs in parallel (provided there are no dependencies).